 Every breastfed baby is eventually weaned, be it after a few weeks of breastfeeding or a few years.
-When this happens is really a matter for a mother and her baby and their personal circumstances.
-If you are undecided or need more information, then a chat with an Australian Breastfeeding Association counsellor may help.
+When this happens is really a decision that each mother and her baby makes, based on their personal circumstances.
+If you are unsure about when or how to wean, or need more information, then a chat with an Australian Breastfeeding Association counsellor may help.

 Breastmilk contains all the nourishment babies need in the first half year of life.
-While babies start to have other foods and drinks from about 6 months onwards, breastmilk is still the main part of their diet for the rest of the first year.
-No matter how long you continue to breastfeed, your milk is always nutritious and absolutely right for your baby's stage of development.
+Although babies start to have other food and drinks from about six months onwards, breastmilk still makes up most of their diet for the rest of the first year.
+No matter how long you continue to breastfeed, your milk will always nutritious and absolutely right for your child's stage of development.

-The natural weaning process begins once your baby starts to have anything other than breastmilk.
-This includes water, juices, solid foods and other milks.
-However, most of us think of weaning as the time during which our babies start having fewer and fewer breastfeeds until they are completely replaced by other foods and drinks.
+The natural weaning process begins once your baby starts to have anything other than breastmilk, including water, juices, solid food and other milks.
+However, most of us think of weaning as the time during which our babies start having fewer and fewer breastfeeds until they are completely replaced by other food and drinks.

-Sometimes your baby will decide for himself that he has had enough.
+Sometimes your baby will decide for herself that she has had enough.
 This can make your feel disappointed, sad or even rejected.
-This is especially so if you were looking forward to many more months of leisurely feeding.
+This may be especially so if you were looking forward to many more months of leisurely feeding.
 A chat with an Australian Breastfeeding Association counsellor may help.

-- You have been advised to wean for medical reasons.
+You have been advised to wean for medical reasons.
 If you are not keen to wean, let your medical adviser know how you feel.
 Sometimes weaning is not the only option.
-The Australian Breastfeeding Association booklet Breastfeeding and hospitalisation and/or a breastfeeding counsellor may provide some ideas to discuss with your doctor if you find yourself in this situation.
+The Australian Breastfeeding Association website article Breastfeeding and hospitalisation and/or a breastfeeding counsellor may provide some ideas to discuss with your doctor if you find yourself in this situation.

-Weaning slowly is the ideal situation as it protects your baby during the weaning period.
-As you reduce the number of breastfeeds, your milk supply will slowly decrease.
+As you reduce the number of breastfeeds, your milk supply will also slowly decrease.
 This reduces the risk of blocked ducts and mastitis.
 Weaning slowly also gives your baby time to adjust.

 You don't always have to wean